-The proposed project would be a Special Project Area if it meets the criteria in section 5.0 Project Types, in that it is located on a Collector road or Major road, it includes two or more roads, or is a Residential road outside the Urban Containment boundary.
+The proposed project would be a Special Project Area if it meets the criteria in section 3.0 Purpose, in that it is located on a Collector road or Major road, it includes two or more roads, or is a Residential road outside the Urban Containment boundary.

-For the first type of project, the need for traffic calming is assessed as outlined in section 6.3.
-For Special Project Areas, they are added to the list of projects and prioritized as identified in section 6.4, without being subject to the preliminary screening.
+For the first type of project, the need for traffic calming is assessed as outlined in section 5.3.
+For Special Project Areas, they are added to the list of projects and prioritized as identified in section 5.4, without being subject to the preliminary screening.

-6.3 Assessing the need for traffic calming - Preliminary screening
+5.3 Assessing the need for traffic calming - Preliminary screening

 For each identified location of the first type, staff will conduct a preliminary screening.
 Quantitative thresholds have been established for a series of metrics and data will be collected for each metric identified in Table 1.
 Traffic calming will be considered in situations where any of these thresholds are exceeded.
-Traffic calming projects will not be considered on dead-end roads that only access residential properties.